-We will help keep people healthy and active, recover quickly after illness and prevent future need.
-For those with life-long care and support needs we will help them to be independent and have the same choices and life experiences that those without care and support needs live through.
+We will help keep people healthy and active, recover quickly after illness with suitable therapy and short term support, and prevent future social care needs.
+For those with life-long care needs we will help them to be the most independent they can be and have the same choices and life experiences that those without care and support needs live through.
 We see having access to technology and housing and the design of the built environment as critical to independent living.